casundra/MakingEmbeddedSystemsClass/Week3-Homework/RpiPico-Wizio/README.md

 This basically installs the Raspberry Pi SDK as the only dependency in PlatformIO.
 I think it's more or less equivalent to using VSCode with the SDK without PlatformIO?
 I'm still figuring out this toolchain, it's new to me.

-Followed tutorial here, except that the deafult main.c is already set up for Blinky
+Followed tutorial here, except that the default main.c is already set up for Blinky
 https://dev.to/admantium/raspberry-pico-the-simple-startup-with-platformio-5451

 Using WizIO plaform (advanced installation) here: